AfonsoFaria20s/assembly-simulator/README.md

+# FonSim

-# Simple Assembly Language Simulator
+## Simple Assembly Language Simulator

-This is a basic assembly language simulator written in Java.
-It supports basic arithmetic, logical, and memory operations, simulating the behavior of a simple processor.
+FonSim is a basic assembly language simulator written in Java.
+It simulates the behavior of a simple processor with features including arithmetic, logical, and memory operations.

 ## Features